 Translation: Lois Angharad Roberts

 Working in collaboration with linguist Llyr Titus and composer Samuel Barnes to score a haunting musical arrangement, the sung narrative serves as the main protagonist of the piece and is inspired by the Welsh language novel ‘Ebargofiant’ by Jerry Hunter and ‘Wythnos Yng Nghymru Fydd’ by Islwyn Ffowc Elis.

 Dyfodiath explores how language has the potential to manipulate our thoughts and actions by the lexis that we employ and how we might attempt to communicate to a future that hasn’t yet happened.

-The exhibition will be accompanied by a publication featuring texts by Emily Butler and Miriam Elin Jones.
+The exhibition was accompanied by a publication featuring texts by Emily Butler and Miriam Elin Jones.

-Exhibiting at Chapter Arts Centre, Cardiff from 9th February – 10th March 2019, accompanied by a performance of the work on 1st March.
+Dyfodiaith exhibited at Chapter Arts Centre, Cardiff from 9th February – 10th March 2019, accompanied by a live performance of the work on 1st March.